christo/vectorbrat/README.md

 If you don't know why you want to play with lasers and vector graphics and what's the big deal anyway, start with [background info](background.md).

-### Hack Mode: ON

-Mere days to showtime, hack mode is gaffa-taped into the **on** position.
-All manner of sins are going into the code as of May 2023.
-If you're reading this more than a few months later, I must have drifted on to pastures shinier and you should proceed at your peril.

 ## How To

 * make sure default system audio device is set to ES-9
-* (confirm) qjackctl shows Input Device and Output Device as ES-9

 ## TODO